abetwothree/laravel-iconify-api/README.md

 ## Missing Features

 The MVP of this package was to provide an API for on demand icons in your Laravel Application.
-A few API endpoints that currently exist on the Node JS package are missing in this package and will be added in future releases:
+A few API endpoints that currently exist on the Node JS package that are missing in this package and will be added in future releases:

 - [ ] Return icon data in in JSONP callback format.
 - [ ] List icons in a collection.